 24 HOURS, 2020

-In this series I have deconstructed the 24 hours of a “regular” day into 24 moments (various interactions we have with everything around us in our homes) or rather suggested actions or activities that we usually perform in our daily lives.
+In this series, I have deconstructed the 24 hours of a “regular” day into 24 moments (various interactions we have with everything around us in our homes), or rather, suggested actions or activities that we usually perform in our daily lives.

 While we do a certain thing out of routine, we perform an action out of habit, we unconsciously assign a meaning.
-However, once we define the action as a habit, we become conscious about it, it is no longer a habit, it becomes a choice.
+However, once we define the action as a habit, we become conscious of it, it is no longer a habit, it becomes a choice.

-The willingness to observe a habitual action, is an interruption of the unconscious action, it is a conscious action that will lead to revising or changing the meaning of a particular thing.
-Whatever follows, whatever decision it is taken, because a decision is taken, it is now based on a conscious choice.
+The willingness to observe a habitual action is an interruption of the unconscious action, it is a conscious action that will lead to revising or changing the meaning of a particular thing.
+Whatever follows, whatever decision is taken, because a decision is taken, it is now based on a conscious choice.

 NOTES